 Delmar Nursing & Rehabilitation Center is an average-sized nursing home located in Delmar, Delaware.
-This facility was given an overall grade of B+, which is very good rating.
-You can certainly do much worse than this nursing home.
-Scroll down to find this facility's category grades, which are also strong.
-It would be hard to poke holes in this facility's profile.
+This facility was given an A- overall, which is very good rating.
+You really can not do much better than this place.
+Keep reading to see this nursing home's category grades, which are also quite good.
+It's hard to poke holes in this place's profile.

 Delmar Nursing & Rehabilitation Center